kth-step/HOL4P4/hol/polygram/README.md

 | **`fwd_proof_cakeLib.sml`** | Policy-to-table pipeline using CakeML (i.e., serialization is TBB) for MTBDD construction. | `policy_test_cases` |
 | **`fwd_proof_policies_cakeLib.sml`** | Takes two policies as input and checks their equivalence. | `policy_test_cases_eq` |
 | **`fwd_proof_gen_eq_cakeLib.sml`** | Generates a minimized policy from a given input policy. | `policy_test_cases_gen_policy` |

+bdd_policy_cakeLib.sml not a pipeline but contains a acript to run mtbdd creation only for testing